 Neuropsychological testing for autism in adults and Cognitive Profiles

-Neuropsychological testing for autism in adults can identify specific cognitive strengths and weaknesses associated with autism in adults.
+Neuropsychological testing for autism in adults can identify specific cognitive strengths and weaknesses associated with ASD in adults.
 This includes assessing attention, memory, executive functioning, language skills, and social cognition.
 Understanding your cognitive profile can help tailor interventions and support strategies to address areas of difficulty and leverage strengths.

 Neuropsychological testing for autism in adults and Adaptive Functioning